Anniesland Court: Other services

+Overview

 The building is lit at night with multicoloured "spider" floodlights to both gables and as above – the balconies.
 Anniesland Court sits in the Drumchapel/Anniesland Ward (Ward 14) of Glasgow City Council.
 The local councillors of that ward are presently Councillor Paul Carey, Bailie Patricia Ferguson, Councillor Fyeza Ikhlaq and Bailie Anne McTaggart.

+The building is the tallest Listed Building in Scotland, and is also the only tower block in the country to have been awarded Listed Building status.
+Anniesland Court was designed as a Category A Listed Building by Historic Environment Scotland on 2 April 1996, described as a "landmark for the area" with a "striking composition of banding and lift shaft with generous 2-storey flats".